mathix420/free-the-web-apps/README.md

 ## How to install

 Currently this will only work if you have a chromium browser installed.
-If you're not using `google-chrome` make sure to either edit the `.desktop` file to point to your executable, or make `google-chrome` an alias to your chromium browser.
+If you're not using `google-chrome` make sure to either edit the `.desktop` file to point to your executable, or make `/usr/bin/google-chrome` an alias to your chromium browser.

 ### Using the util